Albert Field (archivist): Later life

 Albert Field spent the later part of his life in Astoria, Queens, New York.
 He was a member of the Oratorio Society of New York for 53 years, singing bass with the group.
 He also attained the rank of Lieutenant Colonel in the Civil Air Patrol.

 In or around 1972, Field completed hiking the Appalachian Trail and published an account of his experiences in the 1975 book, Hiking the Appalachian Trail, Volume One.
 He was Executive Director of the New York-New Jersey Trail Conference from 1977 to 1980.

 Field claimed to have the world's largest collection of playing cards, possessing over 6,000 decks in total, some of which date back to the 15th century.
 Most of his collection was donated to Columbia University.
-His eponymous 1987 book, Transformation Playing Cards, cataloged and presented all known examples of one particular type of playing card.
+His eponymous 1987 book, Transformation Playing Cards, cataloged and presented all known examples of one particular type playing cards.

 In 1998, Field stated that he had found the solution to Charles Dickens's unfinished work The Mystery of Edwin Drood.
 Field's theorized solution, likely drawn up in the 1960s, was published posthumously in 2017.

 Since 2003, the Archives has continued its work under the direction of Field's former colleague and friend, Frank Hunter.